opentok/OpenTok-Ruby-SDK/README.md

 # Opentok

-OpenTok is a free set of APIs from TokBox that enables websites to weave live group video communication into their online experience.
-With OpenTok you have the freedom and flexibility to create the most engaging web experience for your users.
-OpenTok is currently available as a JavaScript and ActionScript 3.0 library.
-Check out <http://www.tokbox.com/> and <http://www.tokbox.com/opentok/tools/js/gettingstarted> for more information.
+OpenTok is an API from TokBox that enables websites to weave live group video communication into their online experience.
+Check out <http://www.tokbox.com/> for more information.

-This is the official Opentok rubygem.
+This is the official OpenTok Ruby Server SDK for generating Sessions, Tokens, and retriving Archives.
+Please visit our [getting started page](http://www.tokbox.com/opentok/tools/js/gettingstarted) if you are unfamiliar with these concepts.

 ## Installation